Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive

-As a final comment on the topic of SMBHBs, we briefly mention that tracking with the UOP would provide stringent bounds on the existence of an intermediate mass companion to the main SMBH of the Milky Way, i.e. SgrA*.
-Current constraints arise from a range of techniques, see e.g. \cite{Will:2023nlt,Naoz:2019sjx}.
+{The main difference between the Millennium and the \holodeck~population models lies in the frequency distribution of sources, as can be seen in the bottom panel of Fig.~\ref{fig:populationdistr}.
+The \holodeck \, model prefers slightly higher frequency sources and hints at a population of chirping binaries that may be detected at frequencies $> \text{few}\times 10^{-6}$ Hz.
+The apparent difference in mass and redshift distributions is also a consequence of the frequency cut applied to the GWB-constrained \holodeck~models; we chose not to extrapolate models constrained by PTA measurements at $\sim$nHz beyond $5\times 10^{-7}$ Hz.
+A comparison of the results of the two population models is given in Table \ref{tab:popresults}.
+Up to the same threshold frequency, \holodeck \, results are compatible with the Millennium results for $P_{\rm occ}\sim 0.1$.} As a final comment on the topic of SMBHBs, we briefly mention that tracking the UOP would provide stringent bounds on the existence of an intermediate-mass companion to the main SMBH of the Milky Way, \ie, SgrA*.
+Current constraints arise from a range of techniques, see, \eg, Ref.~\cite{Will:2023nlt,Naoz:2019sjx}.
 Quite relevant for this work are the models where the GWs emitted fall in the micro-Hz band.
-In \cite{Naoz:2019sjx}, it was shown that several of these models generate GWs with strains at the Solar system of up to $10^{-12}$.
-From Figure~\ref{fig:Sens_water}, it can be easily extrapolated that all hidden companions that would produce strains of order $\sim 10^{-15}$ over the frequency range of $10^{-8}$ Hz to $10^{-5}$ Hz would be detectable.
+In Ref.~\cite{Naoz:2019sjx}, it was shown that several of these models generate GWs with strains at the Solar system of up to $10^{-12}$.
+From Fig.~\ref{fig:Sens_water}, it can be easily extrapolated that all hidden companions that would produce strains of order $\sim 10^{-13}$ over the frequency range of $10^{-8}$ Hz to $10^{-5}$ Hz would be detectable.